The Biggest Loser season 13: Week 6

 Cassandra, in tears learning about Nancy's exit, receives Adrian's summation of her grandmother exit.
 Because Adrian made a conscious choice to out a large voting block in his team, he earned an even greater amount of enmity than seen in the previous episode.
 Youth Pastor Mark, in the lead of the large voting block which determined Nancy's exit, wants to save face by choosing to meet in a group to discuss Adrian.
 Unsurprisingly, Adrian noticed the group dynamics at work and decided clearing the air would take more than a one-on-one discussion.
 The youngest player on the ranch, Chism, the Youth Pastor Mark's son, was able to redirect the animus by acknowledging Nancy's exit.
 Two specific team members decided that Nancy's departure was not the most part of their continued conflict.

 Mark and Adrian hashed out their underlying disagreement.
 Adrian acknowledged that the house welcome for Aqua team was cold and the politics of the teams singled him out for disagreement.
 Roy and Buddy mediated the house meeting for Mark, Adrian and Daphne, Adrian's sister.
 Mark felt that Adrian's first week on campus should have yielded big weight loss numbers and the aqua team had to be playing the game with his low number on the scale.
 No resolution resulted from the conversation.
 It became apparent for Adrian that if his team fell below the yellow line, he will be eliminated.
 Conda, his team member, explicitly, loudly and repeatedly in excruciating detail stated her desire that he go.

 This week's excuse is 'I can't lose weight on my own'.
 The losing team at this week's challenge will have zero access to their trainer all week.
-So no gym time, no emails, no contact until the Last Chance Workout.
+This means no gym time, no emails, and no contact until the Last Chance Workout.
 The challenge is to keep the trainers (Bob and Dolvett) suspended above a pool of icy-cold water by holding on to a rope which is attached to a 214.5 lbs weight (representing average weight loss on the ranch).
-The first team to let their trainer plunge into the water is the loser.
-Red Team are the first to lose their strength and into the water Dolvett goes, meaning they will have to go trainer-free this week.
+The first team whose trainer falls into the water loses the challenge.
+Red Team loses their strength first, plunging Dolvett into the water.
+Red team will have to go trainer-free this week.

 Dolvett will be monitoring their process, unbeknownst to the red team, in the gym via a hidden camera.
 He doesn't seem too impressed by Conda's complaints but thinks overall the team started strong in their first workout without him (led by Kim), although tapered off towards the end.